 1. How do you curate a parsable resume?

 To create a resume that is easily parsable by an Applicant Tracking System, you need to use relevant keywords in your resume that match appropriately with the job description provided.
-Resume parsers usually crawl through keywords in your resume and look for desirable skill-sets.
+Resume screening software usually crawl through keywords in your resume and look for desirable skill-sets.
 Therefore, you must pay attention to having defined skill sets and use simple language.
 Another way for beating a resume parser is to tailor your resume according to the job description given and hence, creating different resumes for different jobs.

 2. What is parsing in software?

-Parsing is the process of breaking down a sentence into its component parts in order to describe its syntactic roles.
+Parsing a resume is the process of breaking down a sentence into its component parts in order to describe its syntactic roles.
 A parser analyzes a string of symbols that are either in the form of natural language, assembly language or any other language.
 In computer programming, parsing a string determines whether the string belongs to a specific grammar or not.
 It is also called the syntactic analysis process.
 In a more common sense, the process of parsing would break down a sentence into components like noun, verb, proper noun, adjective, determiner, etc.